Antares4/CITS3403Project/README.md

 * Agile Methodology

-      > Scope of each Iterations were outlined based on the analysis on requirements constructed from user storys.
+      > Scope of each iterations were outlined based on the analysis of requirements constructed from user storys.
       > Determine functionalities that needs to be delivered.

 * Implimentation phase